-EN 199-299 Individual Studies/1-4 Units
+EN 299 Individual Studies/1-4 Units

+Prerequisite: Approval of the department chairman and instructor.
 The student will complete a research problem or an outlined course of study under the direction of a faculty member.
 The contract for the individual study must be agreed upon by the student, the instructor and the department chairman prior to initiation of the study.
 May be repeated for credit.